 August

-A former Augustinian cloister becomes a modern-day sanctuary under the guidance of legendary Belgian architect Vincent Van Duysen in his first-ever hotel project.
+A historic Augustinian cloister is transformed into a contemporary sanctuary by renowned Belgian architect Vincent Van Duysen, marking his debut hotel project.

 Images Courtesy of August, Robert Rieger

-A former Augustinian cloister becomes a modern-day sanctuary under the guidance of legendary Belgian architect Vincent Van Duysen in his first-ever hotel project.
+A historic Augustinian cloister is transformed into a contemporary sanctuary by renowned Belgian architect Vincent Van Duysen, marking his debut hotel project.

 The Details